 St. Paul, MN 55101

-- Be able to attend and participate for the entire length of the internship.
+- Be able to attend and fully participate the entire length of the internship.

-- Provide a list of personal goals for your intern experience on the first day of the program.
+- Provide a list of personal goals for their intern experience on the first day of the program.

 How to Apply

 Internships are posted here by December 1.
 Candidates must apply no later than December 15 to be considered.
 Do not delay submitting the initial online application while awaiting final transcripts or letters of recommendation.
 Candidates should submit their initial online application, even if they’re waiting to receive transcripts or letters of recommendation.
 Applications won’t be accepted after December 15.
 We post internships in several departments, so candidates should apply to each internship they’re interested in pursuing.
 Interviews will be scheduled for the end of December and early January.
 Offers should be made by February 1.
 Due to the volume of applications we receive, only the candidates selected for interviews will be contacted.